Local paramedic released from hospital after 4-month COVID-19 ordeal

 John Foster, 60, was discharged at 11 a.m. from the Dignity Health Rehabilitation Hospital, at 2930 Siena Heights Drive, where hospital staff gave him a “clap out.”
 Foster, who works for Guardian Elite Medical Services, had been hospitalized since April 7 after contracting the coronavirus, and spent two months unconscious on a ventilator.

-“This one caught me off guard,” he said of the disease, adding that there were times he wasn’t sure if he would survive the disease.
+“This one caught me off guard,” he said of the disease, adding that there were times he wasn’t sure if he would survive COVID-19.

 He was hospitalized about two weeks after Gov. Steve Sisolak ordered a shut down of nonessential businesses in Nevada, as the infection rate for the state was nearing its peak of more than 12 percent.